medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 ```

 Every time I plug my external drive, I run `mountdata start` command to
-mount the `~/data` directory and then start Dropbox process.
-The
+mount the `~/data` directory and then start Dropbox process (that will
-`mountdata status` command can be used at any time to check the conditions
+refer for Dropbox files inside of it).
+The `mountdata status` command can
+be used at any time to check the conditions of both `~/data` mount point
-of both `~/data` mount point and Dropbox process.
+and Dropbox process.

 ## Conclusions